 You can sow cactus seeds at any time of year, but early spring is best, as the plants then have a whole growing season to get bigger before the trials of the winter dormancy period start.

 I sow seeds sparsely onto the surface of John Innes Seed Compost, straight out of the bag with nothing added, in 8cm or 3cm plant pots.
 Tamp down the compost slightly before sowing, to get a flat surface.
 The seeds are not covered up as many of them need light to germinate.
 I don’t sterilise the compost, and I don’t do anything else in particular.
 Simple, quick and easy.
-The pots are then stood in a tray of water until the surface is visibly starting to get wet.
-Then the pot (with its newly written label!) is placed in a clear small polythene freezer bag.
+The pots are then stood in a tray of tap water until the surface is visibly starting to get wet.
+Don’t use rain water collected from a roof- it will have lots of invisible moss spores in it which may become a problem later.
+If your tap water is very hard, add an espresso-sized amount of vinegar to your watering can.
+The pot (with its newly written label!) is placed in a clear small polythene freezer bag.
 I use the type with tie-handles.
-The handles are tied (or the bags are sealed in some other way) and then they go into a bottom-heat propagator set to a constant 20 degrees C.
+The handles are tied (or the bags are sealed in some other way) and then they go into a bottom-heat propagator set to a constant 18 degrees C.

 Then (and this is the most important part) they are forgotten about for at least a couple of months.
 I usually peer through the bags at this stage to make sure that mould, moss, or other unwanted growth isn’t happening, and that the inside of the bags is still nice and moist.
 All being well, I do not open the bags and they get left alone for another few months.